... the real-time intrusion detection & prevention system and superordinate firewall manager

 2. Watch your mailbox and reply to the confirmation email to finish the registration process

-4. We recommend to use PayPal, since this will speed-up the processing so that it just takes seconds and is fully automatic.
+4. We recommend using PayPal since this will speed up the processing so that it just takes seconds and is fully automatic.

-With payment of the 'donation' you will also get access to the support area at https://watcher.comserve-it-services.de
+With the payment of the 'donation', you will also get access to the support area at https://watcher.comserve-it-services.de

 • a Forum to discuss your experience with other users and you may ask questions to get help and advice.

-• an Issue tracking system where you can drop a ticket that describes any problems you have got.
+• an Issue tracking system where you can drop a ticket that describes any problems you have experienced.

 Have any questions ??